I still remember the exact moment it clicked.

 ClicksFlyer provides creative analytics and optimization tools to help you find and scale winning ad concepts.

-- Establish clear testing protocols
+- They have clear protocols everyone follows